- Video: How to Deal with Headaches in Children

 How to Prevent Headaches in Kids

 Fortunately, there are many ways to prevent headaches in children and following these simple techniques will alleviate the frequency of headaches.
-Once the triggers of the headache are identified, then it is just a matter of keeping your child away from these triggers.
+Once the triggers are identified, it is just a matter of keeping your child away from those triggers to prevent headaches.